 I can only hope the most of her risky behavior is behind us.
 Yes, I say this with a totally straight face.
 If you've noticed

 a change in your child's activities — if they've gone from flower-picking to car theft — it might be time for a check-in.
 When Your Kid Is Almost Unrecognizable

 Remember that little nugget who used to pull on your pant leg?
 Me, neither.
 While the change didn't happen overnight, it did happen and will continue to happen.

 My babies are growing up!
 Ugh.

 Appearance might not be a red flag things are being kept from me, but a sudden, drastic, change that completely alters a look your kid was previously happy and satisfied with, could be a tell-tale sign that something serious is being kept from you.

-The whole friend squad might change a bit through the years but if your kid goes from one set of friends to a completely new set, it might be a sign they're into newer things and hiding something from you.
+The Friend Squad Has Morphed The whole friend squad might change a bit through the years but if your kid goes from one set of friends to a completely new set, it might be a sign they're into newer things and hiding something from you.
 Lately, my daughter's had a few less-than-stellar girls hanging around so naturally, I did what any mother would — spied on them to make sure they're not getting into trouble.
 I have no shame.

 have to mean they're hiding something from you but it doesn't mean they aren't, either.
 Take it from me and my hard-earned experiences: children are meticulous planners when it comes to potential deception.
 So again, learn from all the things I did wrong and don't let their secrets become your mistake.
 Especially if it involves the internet, YouTube, and the sex talk you should have had sooner.
 Sigh.